ckf42/shdl/README.md

     * alternatively install `requests` with socks extra via `pip install --user requests[socks]`

 You can simply clone this repo and install Python along with all the dependency packages with `pip install -r requirements.txt`.
-The script would then be ready for use.
+The script would then be ready to use.

-[Standalone executable](https://github.com/ckf42/shdl/releases) is (currently) only available for Windows x64 and is considered experimental.
-Use at your own risk.
+[Standalone executable](https://github.com/ckf42/shdl/releases) is (currently) only available for Windows x64 and is considered experimental. *Use at your own risk*.

 ## Usage